qualiu/msr/tools/readme.txt

   -O [ --out-not-0-sum ]       Output summary only if the results count is not 0.
   -C [ --no-color ]            No color for output (it's better to not add color if have subsequent matching or processing).
   --keep-color                 Keep color of output result for Windows/MinGW - to be uniform color style with Cygwin/Linux/MacOS.
+  --unix-slash arg             Set 1 to output uniform forward slash '/' on Windows + MinGW + Cygwin, like 'c:/' instead of '/c/' or '/cygdrive/c/'.
   --to-stderr                  Output result to stderr.
 Default: result -> stdout, error/warn/info/verbose -> stderr.
   -P [ --no-percent ]          Not output percentages (Overwrite --percentage).
   --sum                        Sum accumulative counts and percentages(if used -p) for each key/line.